* Berkshire Hathaway shares up after results

 said late Friday second-quarter profit soared 41 percent to a

 record high due to substantial investment gains and improved

 results in manufacturing, service and retail businesses.
 The

-The Dow Jones industrial average was up 29.41 points,
+The Dow Jones industrial average rose 5.59 points or

 Utilities were the worst performing of the S&P's

 10 industry sectors, down 1.4 percent.
 At its session low on

 Monday, the index was down 8.8 percent from its intraday record